Pavo (constellation): Stars

 Pavo contains several variable stars of note.
 Lambda Pavonis is a bright irregular variable ranging between magnitudes 3.4 and 4.4; this variation can be observed with the unaided eye.
 Classed as a Gamma Cassiopeiae variable or shell star, it is of spectral type B2II-IIIe and lies around 1430 light years distant from Earth.
 Kappa Pavonis is a W Virginis variable—a subclass of Type II Cepheid.
 It ranges from magnitude 3.91 to 4.78 over 9 days and is a yellow-white supergiant pulsating between spectral classes F5I-II and G5I-II.
 NU and V Pavonis are pulsating semiregular variable red giant stars.
 NU has a spectral type M6III and ranges from magnitude 4.9 to 5.3, while V Pavonis ranges from magnitude 6.3 to 8.2 over two periods of 225.4 and 3735 days concurrently.
 V is a carbon star of spectral type C6,4(Nb) with a prominent red hue.

 Located in the west of the constellation and depicting the peacock's tail are Eta and Xi Pavonis.
 At apparent magnitude 3.6, Eta is a luminous orange giant of spectral type K2II some 350 light years distant from Earth.
 Xi Pavonis is a multiple star system visible in small telescopes as a brighter orange star and fainter white companion.
 Located around 470 light years from Earth, the system has a magnitude of 4.38.
 AR Pavonis is a faint but well-studied eclipsing binary composed of a red giant and smaller hotter star some 18000 light years from Earth.
 It has some features of a cataclysmic variable, the smaller component most likely having an accretion disc.
 The visual magnitude ranges from 7.4 to 13.6 over 605 days.

-Solar Twin

 In November 2018, the 8th magnitude star, HD 186302 became the second star identified to be a solar sibling, this one being particularly sun like, same spectra G2, virtually the same mass as well, with a twin spectra revealing identical metallicity.

-The first star identified as a solar sibling in May 2014, HD 162826, within Hercules is an F type main sequence star somewhat more powerful than the Sun, with a mass 15% greater.